srikantpatnaik/gnu-linux.org/README.rst

 1) Clone this repository and install pelican locally **pip install pelican**

 2) Create a rst file with relevant name in **content** directory.
-   Use may use the sample template below to start with
+   You may use the sample template below to start with

 .. code:: rst